camunda-community-hub/zeebe-cloudevents-router/README.md

 - /message POST -> Receive a Cloud Event that will be forwarded as a BPMN Message for an Intermediate Catch Event

+You can always access the Open API UI here: http://localhost:8080/swagger-ui.html

 # Examples

 ## EMIT and WAIT